Pencilvesterr/unity_robot_hololens/ReadMe.md

-# Augmented Reality with Haptic Feedback and Virtual Barriers for improved HRI - Virtual Barrier system
+# Augmented Reality with Eye Gaze for a Joint Action Framework

 ## Introduction
-The repository contains the code used by Steven Lay and Steven Hoang for their Final Year Projects.
+The repository contains the code used by Morgan Crouch for their Final Year Projects.

 ## Prerequisites
 * [Unity 2019.4 LTS](https://unity.com/releases/2019-lts)